florianwittmann/sailcountries/README.md

 SailCountries
 =========

+'As a response to the development of jolla, I left sailfish os development.
+Feel free to fork SailCountries.'

 SailCountries is a quiz about the countries of the world for Sailfish OS.

 It has currently three game modes: